Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 Was the study population relevant to your family?

-Was the outcome meaningful, or mainly useful for marketing?
+Was the outcome meaningful, or mostly a marketing-friendly claim?

 How to Read the Phrase Thoughtfully

-You do not need to become a clinical researcher to ask better questions.
-The relevant questions are straightforward: Which ingredient was studied?
+Helpful follow-up questions include: Which ingredient was studied?
 At what dose?
 In what population?
-Does the product reflect those conditions closely enough to make the evidence useful?
+Does the product reflect those conditions?

 What this means in practice